 If you’ve ever thought about painting tiled kitchen backsplash, this is the post for you!
 I finally said enough of the brown tile that just didn’t fit my style and painted it!
 And I’m so glad I did!
 Follow along to see what I used and how I did it.
 And if you’re considering it, this is one of those projects that I wish I had done years ago.
 It makes such a difference and you can get it done in a few days.

 This is a relatively easy DIY project that you can complete in a few days – mainly to account for proper drying times.
-I’ve found that oil based paints take a bit longer to dry than others and you want to give yourself plenty of time.
-But, it has big impact for very little money so it’s definitely worth it.
+I’ve found that oil-based paints take a bit longer to dry than others and you want to give yourself plenty of time.
+But, it has a big impact for very little money so it’s definitely worth it.

 Painting Tiled Kitchen Backsplash

 We bought our house in 2013.
 Everything was pretty much picked out but we got to choose a few things.
 We were able to pick the color of the backsplash and the countertops.
 Here’s a before shot from before we moved in (sorry for the terrible quality).

 It’s good.
 The cabinets are beautiful and so is the granite.
 But I never liked the backsplash.
 It just didn’t go.
 Fast forward almost four years.
 I did a lot of Pinterest and google searching and came to the conclusion that I could change them.
 We don’t have the budget right now to rip it out and add the dreamy subway tile that I want, so the next best thing (and easier on my wallet) is painting.

 This post contains affiliate links (see my full disclosure here)

 - Newspaper or Trashbags (for covering the counters)

 - Small Paint Rollers (I used 4-inch foam rollers)